fredseidler/Optimisation/README.md

 This repositry contains all the scripts for the four members of this team.
 The system being considered is street lighting, with the four subsystems being optimised listed below.

-Subsystem 1:
+* Subsystem 1:
-Subsystem 2:
+* Subsystem 2:
-Subsystem 3:
+* Subsystem 3:
-Subsystem 4: Lamp geometry and distribution
+* Subsystem 4: Lamp geometry and distribution

+# Reposiory structure

 This repository contains the report as well as the code needed obtain the results discussed within the report.
 The directory structure relevant for marking is: